Skip to main content

 5

-Once charred, add the prawns to the beans and stir-fry for 3-4 mins.
+Once the beans are charred, add the prawns to the pan and stir-fry for 3-4 mins.

 Stir in the remaining garlic and cook for 1 min more, then remove from the heat.
 IMPORTANT: Wash your hands and equipment after handling raw prawns.
-The prawns are cooked when pink on the outside and opaque in the middle.
+They're cooked when pink on the outside and opaque in the middle.

 Combine and Serve